stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+= v170607 =
+**Fix Critical Bug** This version fix a critical bug on fresh installation regarding a database table creation.

 = v170428 =
 **Fix issues** This version fix a few bug reported on GitHub and also includes an improvement on the management page.
 See the change log for more details.